Employment

 Works councils are also common but not as much as trade unions.

 A works council can be set up in a company that has at least 50 employees.
-Companies that have more than two but less than 50 employees can have an employee trustee.
+Companies that have less than 50 but at least three employees can have an employee trustee.
 The rights and obligations of an employee trustee shall be identical to the rights and obligations of a works council.

 Spain Collective bargaining agreements are very common in Spain, almost every employer is under the application of a collective bargaining agreement.
 In this regard, please bear in mind that collective bargaining agreements in Spain have a similar status of a law.